pillairaunak/carbonAwareDataStore/README.md

 This project currently uses a `MockIntensityProvider` to simulate grid carbon intensity.
 This is essential for controlled testing and demonstration of the carbon-aware logic.
 Future work could involve integrating this with real-world carbon intensity data APIs (e.g., from the Green Software Foundation's Carbon Aware SDK, WattTime, Electricity Maps).

 ## Contributing
-(Optional: Add guidelines if you plan to accept contributions)

 ## License
-(Optional: Specify your project's license, e.g., MIT, Apache 2.0)

 ```